ahsparrow/ahsparrow.github.io/9-about.md

 permalink: /about/
 ---

-This website is built in GitHub pages using [Jekyll](https://github.com/jekyll/jekyll).
+This website is built with GitHub pages using [Jekyll](https://github.com/jekyll/jekyll).

 The source code for this site and the applications can be found at